I know, if you’re like me, your first reaction is probably, “Who better to

 Isn’t it disingenuous to imply that America is doomed because we’re 25th in math?
 Is it a problem that Luxembourg is beating us?

 Iceland is 12th in math (see list for 2010 provided).
 Icelanders have recently watched their nation go into bankruptcy.
-Mexico is 34th and that doesn’t stop Ford Motors from shipping engine assembly jobs south of the border.
+Mexico is 34th.
+That doesn’t stop Ford Motors from shipping engine assembly jobs south of the border.

 If you’re old enough to remember the paranoia that swept the United States in the 80s, you may recall that Japan was going to dominate the future—because Japanese schools were turning out superior “products.”
 And then you might begin to wonder if there isn’t something else at work to explain America’s economic decline besides how the nation’s math teachers are doing.
 It might just be that education isn’t the key to growth.
 Japan has lost 1/3rd of its factory jobs in the last twenty-five years and the Japanese economy hasn’t grown at all in two decades.
 Apparently, it hasn’t helped to be fourth in math.